1. What is the CLC Venture Crew?

 10. Do you wear uniforms or need any special gear?

-We do not have uniforms of any sort, though we occasionally get t-shirts, hats, or other gear.
+We do not have uniforms, though we occasionally get logo t-shirts, hats, or other gear.

 Youth may need to bring some personal gear - pants, jackets, gloves, long underwear, etc. However, it is our goal to provide as much as we can.